Advent of Cyber 2022

 - What port is

-during a script scan of all ports? (y/n) ⇒y
+Nmapduring a script scan of all ports? (y/n) ⇒y - What

 Day 22 Attack Surface Reduction